Archana-Dhandapani/Insurance-amount-predictions/README.md

 # Insurance-amount-predictions
-Create a linear regressions model for insurance amount predictions using python and ML
+Create a linear regression model for predicting insurance amounts using Python and machine learning.